nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 ### Filesystems

-* The Pan _/projects_ directory was a symlink to _/gpfs1m/projects_, _/gpfs1m_ being the root of Pan's entire main GPFS filesystem.
-There was never actually a need to mention _/gpfs1m_, however it often appeared in output and so found its way into many batch scripts.
-On Mahuika _/gpfs1m_ does not exist, so use _/projects_.
+* On Pan the project directories were located under _/projects_, which was a symlink to _/gpfs1m/projects_.
+On Mahuika (and Māui) the project directories are located under _/nesi/project_, so any scripts referencing these directories must be updated.

 * The per-job temporary directories SCRATCH_DIR, TMP_DIR and SHM_DIR are not provided on Mahuika.
 Since most of its compute nodes do not have local disks there would not be any point in TMP_DIR.
 As a replacement for SCRATCH_DIR you can use XXX.